 He served on the board of Airservices Australia for over five years from 2008, over four of which he was the Deputy Chair.
 He was a member of the Steering Committee for the joint NSW-Commonwealth Governments’ Sydney Aviation Strategy and continued to advise the Australian Government on Sydney’s second airport until the creation of the company to build the airport.
 He has also been a director of Vicforests, the Western Community Legal Services, James Watt College for Higher and Further Education, the United Kingdom Airports Operators Association and the National Health Co-operative.

-He is currently a director of the Sydney Desalination Plant, Transgrid and the Energy Industries Superannuation Scheme.
+He is currently Chair of the Energy Industries Superannuation Scheme and a director of the Sydney Desalination Plant and Transgrid.

 Fiona Guthrie AM

 B.A., LL.B and M.B.A